pyccel.ast.cwrapper module#

 module_name (str) – The name of the module being retrieved.

-- property capsule_name#
+- property capsule_nameView on GitHub#

 Get the name of the capsule being retrieved.